The Leclerc series and how detailed modules nuke lightly-hull-armored MBTs

 A tale as old as time.

-They shouldn’t be modelling new internal modules without at least a respective volumetric overhaul of the vehicle, this is just a nerf disguised as realism, whereas vehicles completely lack enough detailed horizontal drives.
+They shouldn’t be modelling new internal modules without at least a respective volumetric overhaul of the vehicle, this is just a nerf disguised as realism, whereas some vehicles completely lack enough detailed horizontal drives.

 2 Likes